 During this waiting period of the divorce process, restraining orders are granted automatically.
 Spouses cannot take advantage of any investments they had together.
 They can’t sell the properties they own, This rule includes using these properties as collateral for a loan.
 They cannot sell each others’ insurances or take any money out it too.
-Also, any children involved in the marriage is forbidden to be moved out of the state until the waiting period is over.
+Also, any children involved in the marriage are forbidden to be moved out of the state until the waiting period is over.

 Divorce Process Step 4: Filing Petition and Response